yojoecapital/arabize-cli/README.md

 ## How to Use Diacritics:

-Use these sequences to the end of a transliterated letter to add a diacritic to the Arabic Unicode letter.
+Use these sequences at the end of a transliterated letter to add a diacritic ligature to the Arabic Unicode letter.

 | Sequence | Diacritic |
 | :------: | :-------: |